-MANAGEMENT'S DISCUSSION AND ANALYSIS: DECEMBER 31, 2024
+MANAGEMENT'S DISCUSSION AND ANALYSIS: MARCH 31, 2025

-The following is management's discussion and analysis ("MD&A"), dated April 29, 2025, of Reconnaissance Energy Africa Ltd.'s ("we", "our", "us", "ReconAfrica" or the "Company") operating and financial results for the nine months ended December 31, 2024, as well as information and expectations concerning the Company's outlook based on currently available information.
+The following is management's discussion and analysis ("MD&A"), dated May 29, 2025, of Reconnaissance Energy Africa Ltd.'s ("we", "our", "us", "ReconAfrica" or the "Company") operating and financial results for the three months ended March 31, 2025, as well as information and expectations concerning the Company's outlook based on currently available information.

-This MD&A should be read in conjunction with the audited consolidated financial statements for the nine months ended December 31, 2024 and year ended March 31, 2024 (the "Audited Financial Statements"), which are prepared in accordance with IFRS Accounting Standards, as issued by the International Accounting Standards Board.
-Additional information about ReconAfrica, including the Annual Information Form for the nine months ended December 31, 2024 ("AIF"), is available under the Company's profile on SEDAR+ at www.sedarplus.ca.
+This MD&A should be read in conjunction with the unaudited consolidated financial statements for the three months ended March 31, 2025 and 2024 (the "Financial Statements") and the audited consolidated financial statements for the year ended December 31, 2024 (the "Audited Financial Statements"), which are prepared in accordance with IFRS Accounting Standards, as issued by the International Accounting Standards Board and the Annual Information Form for the year ended December 31, 2024 ("AIF").
+Additional information is available under the Company's profile on SEDAR+ at www.sedarplus.ca.